 - Gain valuable professional experience.

-- Once you are logged in to KU Career Connections, go to the "Jobs & Internships" tab and choose "KU Career Connections Jobs."
+- Directions: once you are logged in to KU Career Connections, go to the "Jobs & Internships" tab and choose "KU Career Connections Jobs."
 Next choose "Student Employment & Part-time Jobs" as your position type.
 If you would like to search by keyword, job function, or industry, click on "More Options."

 - Search On-Campus Jobs